zarzycki/betacast/README.md

 ### 4. Set up data folder structure

-Betacast requires a semi-permanent directory structure for which to download analysis data and write forcing data for CESM/E3SM.
+Betacast requires a 'permanent' directory structure for which to download analysis data and write forcing data for the model.
 This does not have to be backed up but may be beneficial to not be truly on scratch space if simulations are to be carried out over a longer period of time.

-Directories required are named in the machine namelist file (see 3a below).
+Directories required are named in the machine namelist file (see 3.1 above).
 These can either be created by hand or created by running...
 `$ ./tools/setup_data_dirs.sh ../machine_files/machine.MYMACHINEFILE`
-from the top-level directory of betacast.
+from the top-level directory of Betacast. **This only needs to be done once per user per system.**

 ### 5. Dates file